ErnieE5/ee5_util/README.md

 The basic idea is an attempt to unify all the "goodness" of the systems I have worked on in the past, into something that I can publicly display (warts included at this point).
 I have borrowed ideas from many projects and worked them into this design.
 If I have the time and resources I'd like to make this more general purpose, but I doubt that is ultimately likely.
 The programming model isn't far from what a developer used to using a "managed" platform might expect and has a few "functional" ideas tossed in.

-**This is a work in progress at the moment.** It works (in principle) but needs (a lot of) further development to make it fully functional.
+**This is a work in progress.** It works (in principle) but needs (a lot of) further development to make it fully functional.
 (Many of the files aren't properly staged and code is still being placed where expedient.)
 A more mature project would have most of this under control, but the foundational items are being put together.

 Environment
 -----------